-Commented [DG71R70]: No it is literally that section of the policy that describes it.
-We can delete that part.
+Commented [DG71R70]: No it is literally that section of the

-Subject to procedures established by department directors, employees unable to report to work due to illness or injury should notify the immediate supervisor or other designated individual.
+Subject to procedures established by department Department directors Directors, employees unable to report to work due to illness or injury should notify the immediate supervisor or other designated individual.
 The direct supervisor should also be contacted on each additional day of absence.